 livestock pens creating ghostly sounds

-The large wooden structure rests on Bowers Hill along US 33-119 east of Spencer, the exchange moved to that location in the early 1930s from a site in Spencer.
+The sprawling structure rests on Bowers Hill along US 33-119 east of Spencer, the exchange moved to that location in the early 1930s from a site near downtown Spencer.

 It was a big event for farm boys and girls to accompany their parents or grandparents to the weekly livestock sale, herding pigs, cows, sheep, goats, turkeys, or chickens onto the family truck, and heading toward Spencer.

-During the sale's heyday, farmer's trucks would be parked up and down the main highway as far as the eye could see, the weekend sales lasted through the early morning hours.
+During the sale's heyday, farmer's trucks would be parked up and down the main highway US 33-119 as far as the eye could see, the weekend sales lasting through the early morning hours of the next day.

 Farmers would bring produce, farm equipment and odds-and-ins to sell on the side, while enjoying the social atmosphere of the event.

 The late Lovell Sampson recalled herding cattle, pigs and turkeys in the 1920s across the West Fork of the Little Kanawha and out Egypt Ridge on foot to the market.

 A few old-timers, for a while, will revive some memories of the busy exchange, becoming a shadowy image of a former time.